qrzn23/min/wip/magick/content.md

 ## APPENDIX III

 ### Notes on the nature of the “Astral Plane”^[On consideration these notes have been left as they were originally written.
-In An XVII, Sol in Virgo, Soror Rhodon, a probationer of A.·.A.·. at that time in enjoyment of the privilege of sojourning in a certain secret Abbey of Thelema, asked Him to add to this book an outline of the uranography of the Astral Planes, in less technical language than that of Liber 777.
+In An XVII, Sol in Virgo, Soror Rhodon, a probationer of A∴A∴ at that time in enjoyment of the privilege of sojourning in a certain secret Abbey of Thelema, asked Him to add to this book an outline of the uranography of the Astral Planes, in less technical language than that of Liber 777.
 These notes were accordingly jotted down by Him.
 To elaborate them further would have been to make them disproportionate to the rest of this treatise.].

 1. What are “Astral” and “Spiritual” Beings?